-Figure 1 summarizes the study procedure.
-Jurors were first randomly assigned to juries and then self-reported their demographic information.
-The juries were then randomly assigned a legal case and a verdict task order.
-Next they learned the details of their case via written descriptions and a recording.
-After this (at time t_0), they privately recorded their preferences on the randomly produce a "severity shift" - juries' post-deliberation outcomes tended to be more punitive than the median juror's pre-deliberation preferences, particularly when debating in dollars (Sunstein et al. 2002).
+^{6.} The original experimenters aimed to study whether juries delivered more consistent outcomes when using the 0-8 scale (as opposed to a dollar amount) and whether deliberation helped produce moderation.
+They found repeated evidence that dollar awards were indeed more erratic than scale decisions (Kahneman, Schkade, and Sunstein 1998).
+They also found deliberation to produce a "severity shift"-juries' postdeliberation outcomes tended to be more punitive than the median juror's predeliberation preferences, particularly when debating in dollars (Sunstein et al. 2002).
 However, despite collecting demographic data on all participants, they never probed the effects of race on these deliberations, either at the individual or jury level.

-9Brunell, Dave, and Morgan (2009) report a median deliberation time for 6-person civil juries of about 80 minutes; because the real deliberations they measure include determining both guilt and, if applicable, damages, we see the 30 minute period for deciding on damages alone as reasonably similar.
+^{7.} Brunell et al. (2009) report a median deliberation time for sixperson civil juries of about 80 minutes; because the real deliberations they measure include determining both guilt and, if applicable, damages, we see the 30 minute period for deciding on damages alone as reasonably similar.

-10Balance checks are in Appendix C. The original investigators slightly re-balanced gender composition to avoid a gender skew, resulting in fewer juries with 0 or 1 women or men than would be expected randomly.
+^{8.} Balance checks are in app.
+C. The original investigators slightly rebalanced gender composition to avoid a gender skew, resulting in fewer juries with zero or one women or men than would be expected randomly.
 Thus, our capacity to detect the effects of gender composition is constrained by the limited variation in that variable.
-However, the distributions of other demographics conforms to a randomly drawn distribution.
+However, the distributions of other demographics conform to a randomly drawn distribution.